Domestic Students (NZ Citizens/Residents)

 Please check that you meet the following criteria

 A 36 week introduction to basic aircraft maintenance (delivered over 39 weeks which includes two semester break/work experience opportunities) On successful completion, graduates can apply for an apprenticeship in the industry with employers including Air New Zealand, Christchurch Engine Centre, Hamilton Jet, RocketLab and other General Aviation employers.
-Note for International Students - Many employers including Air New Zealand only employ those who have NZ Citizenship or Residency.
+Many employers including Air New Zealand only employ those who have NZ Citizenship or Residency.

 Civil Aviation Authority of New Zealand - Part 141, European Aviation Safety Agency - Part 147